 Circular 230 provides regulations governing tax practice and applies to all persons practicing before the IRS.
-There are five parts of Circular 230: Subpart A describes who may practice before the IRS (e.g., CPAs, attorneys, enrolled agents) and what practicing before the IRS means (tax return preparation, representing clients before the IRS, etc.).
+There are three parts of Circular 230: Subpart A describes who may practice before the IRS (e.g., CPAs, attorneys, enrolled agents) and what practicing before the IRS means (tax return preparation, representing clients before the IRS, etc.).
 Subpart B describes the duties and restrictions that apply to individuals governed by Circular 230.
 Included in Subpart B are provisions discussing the submission of records to the IRS, guidelines when a practitioner discovers a tax return error, restrictions on charging contingency fees, prohibition of sharing employment with someone suspended from practicing before the IRS, stringent rules relating to providing advice for tax shelters, and standards for when a practitioner can recommend a tax return position.
-Subparts C and D explain sanctions and disciplinary proceedings for practitioners violating the Circular 230 provisions.
-Subpart E concludes with a few miscellaneous provisions (such as the Circular 230 effective date).
+Subpart C explains disciplinary proceedings for practitioners violating the Circular 230 provisions.